 Nanna Lüth works as artist/mediator and is engaged into the expansion of inclusive and deconstructive pedagogical practices.
 From 2008 to 2012 she was responsible for the gallery education at the Edith Russ Haus for Media Art in Oldenburg.
 In 2012 she co-initiated the Salon for Critical Art Mediation in Berlin.
 2012-13, she was a member of a research team at the ZHdK Zurich, which focused on the representation of gallery education in museums of contemporary art.
 Since November 2013, she teaches as Junior Professor for Art Didactics/Gender Studies at the University of the Arts Berlin.

-A radical theory of sex must identify, describe, explain, and denounce erotic injustice and sexual oppression, Gayle Rubin wrote in 1984.
-This sentence featured significantly within the seminar Sexuality in the Diagram, that took place last autumn at the Carl-von-Ossietzy-University in Oldenburg, with regards to change.
-It became clear, that there is an extra step to translate critical thinking on one´s own life and social context.
-This kind of reflection, as part of an education towards critical citizenship, needs to develop further.
-A diagrammatic exercise at the end of the seminar was a way to provoke this transfer and to represent ideas on what sexual oppression or discrimination might mean in the global context right now.
+Gayle Rubin stated in 1984; A radical theory of sex must identify, describe, explain, and denounce erotic injustice and sexual oppression.
+During the seminar Sexuality in the diagram held last autumn at the Carl-von-Ossietzy-University in Oldenburg it became clear that there is an extra step needed to translate critical thinking on one’s own life and social context and that there is a need to still further to develop this type of thinking as part of an education towards critical citizenship.
+A diagrammatic exercise at the end of the seminar acted as a way to provoke this transfer and to represent ideas on what sexual oppression or discrimination might mean in the global context right now.

-In the end, one could speculate upon, which situations and mentalities are favorable or disadvantageous for the institutionalization of such a (self)critical education.
+Wiebke and I will conclude by speculating upon which situations and mentalities are favourable or disadvantageous for the institutionalization of such a (self)critical education.